 Before you join a tour: Please review your schedule prior to matching for a study tour!
 This helps study tour leaders have an accurate picture of who is genuinely interested in joining a trip and will convert their preference to paid deposits.

 Students who do not match on a study tour are placed automatically on a waitlist.
 You can check your waitlist position on the Chazen Tours Matching site.
 If a spot becomes available to one of the tours you assigned a numerical value, you will be offered a spot and subsequently removed from any other waitlists.
 Students can add themselves to the waitlist at any point after the matching period ends.

 Fees vary depending on the study tour, but generally range from $1800-$3000.
 They include:

 Students are expected to stay in the same hotel.
 International airfare is not included.

 Payment is a two-step process:

-- Students with successful study tour bids have 48 hours to pay a non-refundable deposit online or they forfeit their spot (bid points will be refunded).
+- Students with successful study tour matches have 48 hours to pay a non-refundable deposit online or they forfeit their spot.

 - Six to eight weeks before the trip, students make a final payment.